 before aggregation, resulting in a potentially unstable result.

-If this function receives a single non-NULL input, it returns 0
+.
+If this function receives a single non-NULL

 .

-To learn more about the optional arguments in this function and how to use them, see Aggregate function calls.
+To learn more about the optional aggregate clauses that you can pass into this function, see Aggregate function calls.

 To learn more about the OVER